Gabriella439/nixos-in-production/manuscript/WebServer.md

   For example, you might have one NixOS machine in your data center that was first deployed using Nixpkgs 21.11 and another machine in your data center that was first deployed using Nixpkgs 22.05.
 If you try to change their state versions to match then one or the other might not upgrade correctly.
 {/blurb}

-Now we can deploy the virtual machine by following the same instructions from the previous chapter:

-- *begin from the `flake.nix` file included in the previous chapter*

-- *save the above NixOS configuration to a `module.nix` file*

-  … in the same directory as the `flake.nix` file.

-- *Run `nix run`*

-  … also from within the same directory

-Once the above command succeeds you can open the web page in your browser by visiting [`http://localhost:8080`](http://localhost:8080) which should display the following contents:
+If you deploy that using `nix run` you can open the web page in your browser by visiting [`http://localhost:8080`](http://localhost:8080) which should display the following contents:

 > Hello, world!